Course of Raku / Essentials / Basic introduction to Raku and its compiler

 Raku assumes that all your program files are saved as UTF-8 files.
 From the practical point of view, that means that you don’t have to worry about non-ASCII characters in, for example, string literals.
 But that’s not only that.
 You most likely will not need to worry if your program reads a text file that is also a UTF-8 file.
 It also means that string length is correctly detected as the number of characters and not the number of bytes.
 (We will have a more detailed look into it later.)

-The next thing you want to know is that you can use non-Latin or non-English letters for identifiers.
-You can name your variable $ι
+The next thing you want to know is that you can use non-Latin or

-instead of $i
+$ι instead of $i if you prefer, and the

-if you prefer, and the compiler will parse it correctly.
+compiler will parse it correctly.

 Raku treats the Unicode properties of the characters pedantically enough.
-For example, it not only knows if a character is a letter or a digit, but also correctly identifies pair characters such as parentheses or different kind of brackets.
+For example, it not only knows if a character is a letter or a digit, but also correctly identifies pair characters such as parentheses or different kinds of brackets.
 In many cases, you can choose a different type of brackets for separate parts of the program.
 For instance, you can modify our ‘Hello, World!’ program to use these non-Latin quoting characters (you will see them again when we’ll work with Raku grammars):

-Some built-in operators have two forms: a Unicode and an ASCII versions.
-For example, one can type a negated comparison as !=
+say 「Hello, World!」;Some built-in operators have two forms: a Unicode and an ASCII

-.
-The same applies to set operations: for instance, ∈
+!= or as ≠.
+The same applies to set

-has a pure ASCII equivalent (elem)
+operations: for instance, ∈ has a pure ASCII equivalent

-.
-Or, there is a built-in constant which you can refer to as pi
+(elem).
+Or, there is a built-in constant which you can

-When working with numbers, you can choose to use fractions in the form of ½
+When working with numbers, you can choose to use fractions in the

-using a superscript character.
+square of $x as $x² using a superscript

 Find the full list of such pairs at the following documentation page: 📖 Unicode versus ASCII symbols.